Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 A Luau

 Lean into it.
 An aloha shirt or a Hawaiian dress is exactly right.
 You’ll be outdoors on grass or sand, often near the water, so bring a light layer for when the sun drops and skip the heels.
-If someone offers you a lei when you arrive, wear it — removing it in front of the giver is considered disrespectful.
+If someone offers you a lei when you arrive, wear it.

 Hiking

-Quick-dry synthetic or linen hiking shorts, a moisture-wicking shirt (fine to go non-Hawaiian here — function beats form on a muddy trail), and closed-toe shoes with actual grip.
+Quick-dry synthetic or linen hiking shorts, a moisture-wicking shirt, and closed-toe shoes with actual grip.
 For longer hikes like Kalalau Trail on Kauai or anything in Hawaii Volcanoes National Park, trekking poles and layers are genuinely useful.
 Leave the aloha shirt for after.

 Sacred and Cultural Sites